-Bit/Field Name Type Reset Description 31:2 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
-1 GlobalSync1 R/W 0 Same as GlobalSync0 but for PWM generator 1.
+Bit/Field Name туре Reset Description 31:1 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
 0 GlobalSync0 R/W 0 Setting this bit causes any queued update to a load or comparator register in PWM generator 0 to be applied the next time the corresponding counter becomes zero.
 This bit automatically clears when the updates have completed; it cannot be cleared by software.